As we shared in our last blog, End User Computing was “simple” until 2006:

 - There are multiple end point operating systems: iOS, Android, Windows PC, and Mac

 - Devices are mostly un-managed (80%) and mostly mobile

 - There are multiple app types: Web, Windows, Network Shares, Hybrid, and Native

 - Applications can be run as SaaS or on-premises

 In this mobile-first world, how does IT think about app delivery?

 Here's a 4x4 matrix we have been using in our customer conversations to describe the problem.

 The problem statement is simple.
 IT wants a platform to securely deliver any app on the y-axis (web, windows, network shares, hybrid, and native) to any device on the x-axis (iOS, Android, Windows PC, and Mac).

 The 4x4 matrix does not include device management.
 Managing devices is an orthogonal problem.
-Customers needs to deliver applications to both managed and un-managed devices.
+Customers need to deliver applications to both managed and un-managed devices.
 Today less than 20% of the devices in the world are managed.
 That number will be less than 10% in a few years.